maxboro/sys-log/README.md

 - **Lua 5.x** (tested with Lua 5.4.7)
 - **LuaSocket**: A Lua library for networking and utility functions
+- **LuaFileSystem**: A Lua library developed to complement the set of functions related to file systems

 ### Installation Instructions